Nextiva / Blog / VoIP

 Call center IVR systems now offer contact center as a service (CCaaS), unifying customer data, and allowing personalized interactions based on the customer’s history and preferences.

-Nextiva simplifies the whole IVR setup with a visual call flow designer that lets you intuitively direct inbound calls to your team.
+Nextiva provides both a basic IVR solution and an advanced IVR as part of our contact center solution.
+We simplify the whole IVR setup with a visual call flow designer that lets you intuitively direct inbound calls to your team.
 More advanced IVRs can be set up with additional planning and fully integrated with your office phone system.

-Get advanced IVR with conversational AI
+Get advanced IVR with conversational AI.

 Queue callback, natural language call steering, appointment scheduling, and more — integrated in one powerful phone system.